samairamehta/BenevoLens/README.md

 #            BenevoLens
-An Deep Learning Powered Platform for Bias Detection in Workplace and Social Environments
+BenevoLens A Deep Learning Powered Platform for Bias Detection in Workplace and Social Environments

 https://benevolens.net